casadoj/mekong_usecase/_sources/docs/0_general_setup.md

 ***Figure 5**.
-Transient water use for 4 types of consumption (*dom*: domestic, *ene*: energy, *ind*: industry, *liv*: livestock).
+Transient water use for 4 types of consumption (_dom_: domestic, _ene_: energy, _ind_: industry, _liv_: livestock).
 The maps on top show mean consumption over the study period, whereas the lineplot at the bottom shows the evolution over time of the mean catchment water use. *

 The maps above show that water use is concentrated in a few cells over the catchment.
-The lineplot shows that water used has in general terms increased in the last decades, and that the domestic consumption has a seasonal cycle.
+The lineplot shows that, in our case, water use has increased in the last few decades, and that the domestic consumption has a seasonal cycle.

 **Land use change**